IMFTool/IMFTool/README.md

 ### VSCode

+> [!NOTE]
+> There seem to be some macOS-related bugs that may be fixed in a VSCode C/C++ extension update in January.
+The preferred way for macOS is to use Xcode.

 Install the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) first, then open the IMF Tool root folder in VSCode (File → Open Folder).
 Switch to the CMake tab on the left.